 External examiner for undergraduate degrees in English at the University of Sheffield (2012-16).

-Poetry, life-writing and political discourse in Britain and Europe 1760-1840, especially the writings of Percy Shelley and Mary Shelley, republican ideas and comparatist approaches to Enlightenment and Romantic-period literature; bibliography; comparative literature; reception; textual editing; translation.
+Poetry, life-writing and political discourse in Britain and Europe 1760-1840; the writings of Percy Bysshe Shelley, Mary Wollstonecraft Shelley and their circles; republican ideas and comparatist approaches to Enlightenment and Romantic-period literature; bibliography; comparative literature; reception; textual editing; translation.

-I've been sole or main supervisor of 10 successfully completed PhD theses on the following topics: Italy in Mary Shelley's writings (2002); The influence of James Lind on Shelley (2002); Wordsworth’s poetry and Trauma theory (2009), Codes of manliness in 1790s writing (2010), Goethe's Faust and the poetry of Byron and Shelley (2011), Memory in Wordsworth and George Eliot (2011), The philosophy of death in the poetry of Wordsworth and Shelley (2012); Political economy in Shelley's prose (2013); The man of feeling and nationhood, 1760-1820 (2013); A Benjaminian interpretation of the dramatic in the works of Coleridge (2014).
+I've been sole or main supervisor of ten successfully completed PhD theses -- six fully funded by the AHRC, one funded by the Overseas Research Students Awards Scheme -- on the following topics: Italy in Mary Shelley's writings (2002); The influence of James Lind on Shelley (2002); Wordsworth’s poetry and Trauma theory (2009), Codes of manliness in 1790s writing (2010), Goethe's Faust and the poetry of Byron and Shelley (2011), Memory in Wordsworth and George Eliot (2011), The philosophy of death in the poetry of Wordsworth and Shelley (2012); Political economy in Shelley's prose (2013); The man of feeling and nationhood, 1760-1820 (2013); A Benjaminian interpretation of the dramatic in the works of Coleridge (2014).

-I'm currently main supervisor of a PhD on the utopian in P. B. Shelley's writings.
+I'm currently main supervisor of an AHRC-funded PhD on the utopian in P. B. Shelley's writings.

 I welcome proposals in any area of my research interests from prospective PhD and MLitt (Master's by research) students as well as postdoctoral researchers.

 Birkbeck, University of London (2008); Cambridge (2006); Durham (1996); Exeter (1996); King's College London (2010); Leeds (2004); Liverpool (2006).